nvneet2972/hacktoberfest2021/README.md

 It's very easy.
 You don't need to be an expert in coding and programming.
 Here are the steps you need to follow to create your -(maybe)- EXAMPLE first pull request within few minutes.
 1. **Star this repository.**
 2. **Navigate To index.html file**
-3. **Edit the file and insert the line of text in the specified location in the format as given in comment .**
+3. **Edit the file and insert the line of text in the specified location in the format as given in comment.**
 4. **Now click on Propose button.**
 5. **Create a new pull request.**
 6. **Wait for your Pull Request to be reviewed and merged!**